Chikkudukaya Kura – Indian Broad Beans Fry

-- Cilantro to Garnish
+- Cilantro to garnish

 Cook beans until tender.
-This should take about 5- 10 minutes.
-No longer than 10 minutes.
+This should take about 5- 10 minutes, no longer than 10 minutes.
 Beans cooks very fast and be careful not to over cook it.

 Add scallions, garlic and saute for a minute.

 Add boiled beans and mix well.
-If there is any water, cook on high until water evaporates.
+If there is any water, cook on high flame until water evaporates.

 Then, reduce the flame to med-medium high and fry for another 5-10 minutes.